fmadrian/code-challenge/README.md

 The solution developed is an application to show different Pokémon and manage some of their data.
 The data is extracted using PokeAPI's API or is input by the user.

-The users can also ask the AI assistant to give them additional facts about a Pokémon they are looking at.
+The users can also ask the AI assistant to give them additional facts about a Pokémon they are currently seeing.
 ### AI integration

 OpenAI's Completions API provides complementary facts about the Pokémon selected.
 This improves the experience of searching a Pokémon's data as it offers data which is not given by PokeAPI.